elysiae-project/elysiae/SECURITY.md

 # Security Policy
-The Elysiae Project wants to keep the launcher as secure as possible.
-However, as developers, we can all make mistakes and let some issues slip through the cracks and may not discover them when delivering builds to the public.
-If anyone discovers a vulnerability, we would like to know as soon as possible and address the issue as quickly as possible
+The Elysiae Project aims to keep the launcher as secure as possible.
+However, we can make mistakes and may not discover them before delivering builds to the public.
+If you discover a vulnerability, we would like to be notified as soon as possible so the issue can be addressed.

 ## Supported Versions
 The Elysiae Project will only support the latest version of the launcher at any given time.
 We are a team of just two people, and do not have the ability to manage multiple versions of Elysiae.
 Please verify that you are on the latest version of Elysiae before disclosing a vulnerability.